NewDev18/Image-captioning/readme.md

 # Image Captioning with PyTorch: CNN Encoder + LSTM Decoder

 ## Overview
 This repository implements an image captioning model using a CNN encoder and LSTM decoder architecture in PyTorch.
-The model automatically generates textual descriptions for images by combining computer vision and natural language processing techniques.

 ## Architecture

 ### CNN Encoder
 The CNN encoder extracts visual features from images:
-- Uses a pre-trained CNN (ResNet, VGG, etc.) with the classification layer removed
+- Uses a pre-trained CNN inception_v3 with the classification layer removed
 - Transforms images into feature vectors that capture visual content
 - Feature dimension is reduced to match the input requirements of the LSTM